bank-vaults/bank-vaults.dev/docs/mutating-webhook/consul-template.md

 weight: 100
 ---

-With Bank-Vaults you can use consul-template as an addition to vault-env to handle secrets that expire, and supply them to applications that read their configurations from a file.
+With Bank-Vaults you can use [Consul Template](https://github.com/hashicorp/consul-template) as an addition to vault-env to handle secrets that expire, and supply them to applications that read their configurations from a file.

 ## When to use consul-template